keltono/Hasus/README.md

 as I go along.

-Before now I was doing things pretty ad-hoc, which was fun, but now its time to do things "properly" Check [the spec](spec.md) for more exact details.
+Before now I was doing things pretty ad-hoc, which was fun, but now its time to do things "properly" Currently Typechecking is broken while I extend the core language.
+Check [the spec](spec.md) for more exact details.

 Features/TODOs: